espressif/esp-idf/docs/en/api-guides/build-system.rst

 - REQUIRED_IDF_TARGETS - list of targets the component supports; set from ``idf_component_register`` EMBED_TXTFILES argument
 - REQUIRES - list of public component dependencies; set from ``idf_component_register`` REQUIRES argument
 - SRCS - list of component source files; set from SRCS or SRC_DIRS/EXCLUDE_SRCS argument of ``idf_component_register``
+- WHOLE_ARCHIVE - if this property is set to ``TRUE`` (or any boolean "true" CMake value: 1, ``ON``, ``YES``, ``Y``), the component library is surrounded by ``-Wl,--whole-archive``, ``-Wl,--no-whole-archive`` when linked.
+This can be used to force the linker to include every object file into the executable, even if the object file doesn't resolve any references from the rest of the application.
+This is commonly used when a component contains plugins or modules which rely on link-time registration.
+This property is ``FALSE`` by default.
+It can be set to ``TRUE`` from the component CMakeLists.txt file.

 .. _cmake-file-globbing: